-OCB Pro categories offered are: Bikini, Figure, Men’s Bodybuilding, and Men’s & Women’s Physique (Men’s Classic Physique is planned for the future).
-Divisions offered are Open and Masters Age 40+.
+OCB Pro categories offered are: Women's Bikini, Women's Figure, Women's Wellness, Men’s Bodybuilding, Men's Classic Physique, and Men’s & Women’s Physique.
+Divisions offered are Open, Masters 35+(Female) and Masters 40+(male).
 Check a specific event's details to see which of the categories and divisions are offered at the particular event.

 When divisions have more than one class, the majority of OCB events divide groups into as equal as possible parts by height based on total number of entries in a division.
 Formation of classes within divisions at a show is at a promoter's discretion though, and could sometimes be done by using specified height or weight ranges.
 Check a specific event's details to see which method will be used for a particular event.

 Each judge takes all criteria for a category into account and assigns one overall score for each contestant in the form of rank during the group comparison rounds.
 A highest and lowest rank for each competitor is dropped as a safeguard against human error and/or bias, whether intentional or on a subconscious level.
 The remaining judges' placements are summed, and the competitor with the lowest sum total receives 1st place in the class.
 Second lowest sum receives 2nd place, and so on.
 In cases of ties, competitors ranked higher by the majority of all judges are awarded the higher placements (see video example).
 In cases of three-way ties, the head judge's scores are referenced to determine tie-breaking placements.
 Individual presentations are not factored into scoring but do count toward consideration for Best Poser awards when offered.